The Force Awakens: And With It Some Problems

 Thoughts first brought on by The Force Awakens are now congealed.
 Not into a gooey mess, but a some hopefully well-reasoned arguments as to why the films don’t work compared to their older counterparts.

 Plenty of people have pointed out the structural issues regarding the two newest Star Wars movies - Star Wars: The Force Awakens.
 The colons may be extraneous.
-There’s a lot of good breakdowns on Youtube such as this one and this one.
+There’s a lot of good breakdowns on Youtube such as this one.

 I saw The Force Awakens in the cinema.
 Oddly I saw it with my wife, who is not a Star Wars fan and can’t admit to having ever seen the original trilogy all the way through.
 It’s something I will rectify as I finally uncovered my DVD box set of both the original trilogy and the prequel trilogy.
 I have now also purchased the new film on Blu-Ray.